 Neil Steven is a consultant oncologist with a strong interest in immunotherapy clinical trials, particularly in skin cancer, including both melanoma and also rarer forms of cutaneous malignancy such as Merkel Cell Carcinoma.

-Senior Lecturer, School of Cancer Sciences, University of Birmingham
+Clinical Senior Lecturer, Institute of Immunology and Immunotherapy, University of Birmingham

 Honorary Consultant in Medical Oncology, University Hospitals Birmingham

 Background and Research focus

 Neil is a medical oncologist with a strong focus on developing immunotherapy for solid tumours, and in virus-associated malignancies.
 Following clinical training in medical oncology, Neil carried out a PhD in Professor Alan Rickinson’s group at Birmingham, his research focussing on the T cell response to Epstein Barr Virus (EBV).
 A major current focus is on early phase clinical trials, and Neil is Deputy Clinical Director of the Cancer Research UK Clinical Trials Unit, with a responsibility for leading early phase trials in adult solid tumours.
 As such he has close involvement with a large number of clinical trials in solid tumours, several including novel/emerging immunotherapy agents, some academic-driven, and others involving industry collaborations.

 Neil has specialized clinically in colorectal cancer and more recently, on skin cancer, where he is the medical oncology lead within the skin cancer multi-disciplinary team, a key focus being melanoma.
 His laboratory studies in this area centre on understanding the nature the tumour microenvironment and how this differs between patients, with a view to improving and targeting emerging immunotherapy strategies.
 These include checkpoint blockade, which has shown substantial promise in melanoma, and Neil has a number of collaborations with pharmaceutical companies in this area.